โ™ฟSpecial Education

 • Small group or individual settings reduce social anxiety and peer-related distractions

-• Consistent implementation matters—students should practice in similar conditions before formal assessments
+• Consistent implementation matters.
+Students should practice in similar conditions before formal assessments so the setting itself doesn't become a new source of anxiety.

 Timing and Scheduling Accommodations

 These accommodations change when, how long, or how often students engage with learning tasks.
-The principle recognizes that processing speed and stamina vary significantly among learners.
+Processing speed and stamina vary significantly among learners, and these accommodations account for that variation.

 Extended Time on Tests and Assignments

-• Processing accommodation—not about giving answers, but allowing time for retrieval and expression
+• Processing accommodation that isn't about giving answers but allowing adequate time for retrieval and expression

-• Typical extensions range from time-and-a-half to double time, specified in the IEP
+• Typical extensions range from time-and-a-half (1.5x) to double time (2x), specified in the IEP

 • Anxiety reduction removes time pressure that can trigger fight-or-flight responses and block recall